 How to report the result

 Confirming or Rejecting a resolution is one of the responsibilities of an Admin.
 This is done in the outcome tab of the resolution item by selecting the corresponding button.
 Since discussion requests or late change of votes are possible at any time, we suggest not to close the dCR before the defined deadline.
 In case the Admin needs to vote on behalf of a member, they may open the section "Outcome status", which also includes the option to overwrite an already casted vote, if required.
-Even in these cases, the confirmation email is sent to the members, as well as to all Admins of your Boardroom.
+Even in these cases, the confirmation email is sent to the members, as well as to all Admins.
 The dCR process is being closed by the export of an audit-proof PDF report, containing all details on the voting process, the signatures and the voting result.

 For more news and best practice recommendations, please visit our Admin Academy.